OpenRoberta/openroberta-lab/Docker/_README.md

 SERVER_PORT_ON_HOST=7302 DBSERVER_PORT_ON_HOST=9302 DB_PARENTDIR=/tmp/ora2 docker-compose -p ora2 -f dc-server-db-server.yml up -d
 ```

-Note: when the container terminate, the message "... exited with code 130" is no error, but signals termination with CTRL-C
+Note: when a container terminates, the message "... exited with code 130" is no error, but signals termination with CTRL-C